e-bish/Tidal_Marsh_Resilience/README.md

 ## Folder structure
-data - a .csv file containing raw metric data calculated using methods detailed here [https://www.fisheries.noaa.gov/inport/item/62985]
+data - a .csv file containing raw metric data calculated using methods detailed here [https://www.fisheries.noaa.gov/inport/item/62985] these data can also be downloaded as a geodatabase here [https://coast.noaa.gov/digitalcoast/data/marshresilience.html]

 excel - an .xlsx file containing sheets that step through the metric scoring process